Make-School-Courses/SWE-2.1/README.md

 **DUE DATE: 1 weeks before your internship/job begins**

-[Copy and fill out your plan](Assignments/weekly-plan.md), and then email it to Jeff (SWE Instructor) for review
+[Copy and fill out your plan](Assignments/weekly-plan.md), and then email it to Jeff (SWE Instructor) and your coach for review

 **DUE DATE: 1st week of your internship**